Ashy5000/polycash/docs/whitepaper/whitepaper.md

 See [Polycash VM Spec](https://github.com/ashy5000/cryptocurrency/blob/master/docs/whitepaper/instructions.md) for extended subsection 5.1.3 on the VM instruction set.

+5.1.3 Inter-Contract Communication

+To enable communication between contracts, there is a constant, known as the External State Writeable Value (ESWV), which can be stored at a location in a contract's state.
+Then, any other contract may choose to write a different value to that location, despite their lack of write access to it in normal circumstances.
+Because the location will now contain a value other than the ESWV, it isn't writeable and hence "locked".
+In a similar way that a mutex prevents simultaneous writes to a location in memory, external writeable state will lock when it is written to and will unlock when the smart contract controlling the writeable state sets it back to the ESWV.

 **6 Transaction Body**

 To allow data to be sent through the blockchain, a body may be attached to each transaction containing data of any form.
 A data fee is paid to the miner of that block of a size proportional to the amount of data transferred, in bytes.